theme222/WeirdGunGameCalc/README.md

 are not restrictive enough).
 It also requires a lot of memory due to the fact that we need to save valid combinations from previous levels.
 The exact amount is (n)^4 \* 2 \* sizeof(Gun).

+Please note that Prune method doesn't work when the pellet count is more than 1.
+This means it doesn't work with shotguns and will provide an even worse damage estimation than bruteforce.
+If you want to help enable full shotgun capabillity, please go contact rat in the [WGG discord server](https://discord.gg/UtBfweSh) and ask him for pellet damage and spread calculation.
+He ghosted me 3 times already I give up.